sedwards2009/extraterm/docs/guide.md

 ## Installation

-Extraterm supports Linux, macOS and WSL, CMD, PowerShell and Cygwin on Windows.
-Download the zip file, installer or DMG for your operating system on the [github releases page](https://github.com/sedwards2009/extraterm/releases).

-Start Extraterm:

-* **Linux** - Unzip the file somewhere convenient.
-Click to run the `extraterm` file inside the unzip directory.
-* **macOS** - Open the DMG file and drag the Extraterm onto the Applications folder.
-Just start Extraterm via the Finder.
-* **Windows** - Run the installer to install.
-Start Extraterm from the start menu.
-Note you must have Python 3 installed inside cygwin for Extraterm to run (see the [FAQ](faq.md) ).
-If you have trouble starting Extraterm on cygwin also consult the [FAQ](faq.md).
+Extraterm supports Linux, macOS, and Windows.
+The [download page](download.html) describes the different installation methods.

 -----------

 # Basics

 When Extraterm starts it opens one tab and runs your default shell inside it.
-The basic functioning of the terminal should feel quite familiar.
+If you have used any terminal before, then the basic functionality will be familiar.

 Multiple terminals can be open at the same time in different tabs.
-The plus sign next to the tab at the top of the window opens a new tab (shortcut `Ctrl+Shift+T`).
-Close a tab by using the little cross icon/button on the right side of the tab, or just exist the shell. `Ctrl+Shift+Q` is the shortcut for closing a tab directly.
+The plus button at the top, next to the tabs, opens new terminal tabs (shortcut `Ctrl+Shift+T`).
+Close a tab by using the little cross icon/button on the right side of the tab, or just exit the shell. `Ctrl+Shift+Q` is the shortcut for closing a tab directly.

 Use the `Ctrl+,` and `Ctrl+.` shortcuts to move left and right between tabs.